shu223/SocialAPIHelpers/README.md

-SocialFrameworkHelpers
+Social API Helpers
 ======================

-Twitter and Facebook API Helper classes using Social.framework.
+**Twitter and Facebook API Helper classes** for iOS using Social.framework.
 It works on iOS 6 or later.